plone/training/theming/theme-package.rst

 Here we import the specific parts of the default Plone 5 Barceloneta theme.
 Feel free to comment out staff that you don't needed.

-At the bottom you can see, that we import the custom.less file.
+At the bottom you can see, that we import the ``business-casual.css`` as a less file and the ``custom.less`` file.
+The business-casual.css comes from the downloaded static theme and is included to reduce the amount of css files.

-The custom.less will contain our custom styles and can look like this:
+The ``custom.less`` will contain our custom styles and can look like this:

 .. code-block:: css